 Due to the increase in tourism in the country and an increasing emphasis on locals learning English, a great many expats in Colombia work as English-language teachers.
 These jobs are plentiful and are relatively easy to secure for native speakers.
 Teachers can work in government-sponsored programmes, in language schools, or they can give private lessons.
 The pay tends to be relatively low, though.
 Many expats start off teaching in an effort to make connections and adjust to Colombian culture in a more relaxed environment.

 Other positions can be found in industries such as information technology, mining, construction and tourism.
 Expat job markets are primarily centred in Bogotá and Medellín, but expats can find jobs nationwide.

 Finding a job in Colombia

-Spanish fluency will be very helpful when searching for a job on Colombian websites and in the local classifieds.
+Spanish fluency will be crucial when searching for a job on Colombian websites and local classifieds.
 Many employers won't speak English either.
-It's important to make sure all necessary documents, including resumes, have been translated into Spanish.
+Ensuring all necessary documents, including resumes, have been translated into Spanish is essential.